Cheesy, gooey, slightly spicy and ready in less than 20 minutes – Learn all the tips and tricks to make the best baked camembert.

 - 1 sprig of rosemary

-- Sea salt flakes and black pepper to taste
+- sea salt flakes and freshly-cracked black pepper, to taste

 - Remove the plastic packaging and arrange the Camembert back in its wooden box, or in a small baking pot.